One-Write System Revolutionizes Accounting

-By implementing a single software solution which could take automatic transaction file exports from the ecommerce system, format them and import them into the ERP system, the company was able to reduce personnel costs, improve accuracy and timeliness of data entry, and increase customer satisfaction. [here’s where I take time out to give mad props to Bay State Consulting Transaction Pro Importer solution and Dell Boomi widgets].
-If we look closely at the need to use different pieces of business information in different ways, we begin to recognize the complexity of the problem and the value of these integration solutions and automation tools.
+By implementing a single software solution which could take automatic transaction file exports from the ecommerce system, format them and import them into the ERP system, the company was able to reduce personnel costs, improve accuracy and timeliness of data entry, and increase customer satisfaction.
+If we look closely at the need to use different pieces of business information in different ways, we begin to recognize the size and complexity of the problem and the true value of these integration solutions and automation tools.

 Automation takes technology, but technology doesn’t have to be complicated.
 A better pencil is technology, and we figured that one out pretty well.